Travelling with your little one - tips on the go

 Feeding on the road:

 - If baby is eating some solids, it’s best to avoid anything that can stain.
-In fact, consider avoiding the jar-and-spoon combo entirely.
-Squeezable packs are perfect for every twist, turn and pothole
+Consider the bowl-and-spoon combo but squeezable packs are also great for every twist, turn and pothole

 - Small-sized snacks are great for road trips